 Read NEW MEMBER INTRODUCTIONS to meet the newest arrivals to our community.
 Remember how it was when you first got here and had to find your way around?
 Help new members feel welcomed by adding a friendly reply!

-Catch up on the RESOURCE OF THE WEEK, a short profile of a key resource from the resource library that touches on an important theme within legal empowerment.
+Catch up on the latest FEATURED RESOURCE, a short profile of a key resource from the resource library that touches on an important theme within legal empowerment.
 You can also upload publications you have authored or find useful to the resource library (or email it to email@example.com and we’ll upload it for you).

 Even if you have nothing to say, use to express appreciation when you see a post you agree with or like.
 It’s a small gesture that makes a big difference!
 The lets the post author know what they have written is appreciated and helps all of us feel connected in our supportive and nurturing community.